Conservation Laws and the Non-Classicality of Gravity: General Quantum-classical Dynamics

-Here we present a no-go theorem that demonstrates the impossibility of a class of quantum-classical dynamics (satisfying the decomposition in figure \ref{fig1}) causing a change in the local observable of either a classical or quantum system while preserving the conservation of the global observable.
-In other words, the conservation law imposes limitations on the exchange of corresponding local observables between classical and quantum systems.
-The no-go theorem is as follows:
+Here we present a no-go theorem demonstrating the impossibility of a general quantum-classical dynamics (satisfying the decomposition in Figure \ref{fig1}) causing a change in the local observable of either a classical or quantum subsystem, provided the global observable is conserved.
+In other words, the strict conservation law imposes fundamental limitations on the dynamic exchange of corresponding local observables between classical and quantum systems.
+The no-go theorem is formalized as follows:

-\begin{thm} Any quantum classical dynamics that satisfies the decomposition in figure \ref{fig1} can not change the local observable $\langle O_{\mathcal{C/Q}}\rangle$ of either a classical or quantum system under the conservation law of a global quantity of the hybrid system $\mathcal{C}\oplus\mathcal{Q}$. \end{thm}
+\begin{thm} For any quantum-classical dynamics admitting an effectively sequential decomposition into sector-local operations and classical-to-quantum control channels (see Figure \ref{fig1}), the expectation value of any local observable $\langle O_{\mathcal{C}/\mathcal{Q}} \rangle$ remains strictly invariant, provided the dynamics globally conserves the additive quantity $O = O_{\mathcal{C}} + O_{\mathcal{Q}}$. \end{thm}

-Let's see how this theorem is derived.
-Suppose there is a conserved observable $O=O_{\mathcal{C}}+ O_{\mathcal{Q}}$ of a quantum-classical hybrid system, satisfying
+To rigorously derive this theorem, suppose there is a universal conservation law for the observable $O$, such as energy or momentum.
+For any isolated physical system ($\mathcal{C}$ or $\mathcal{Q}$) evolving freely without interaction, the local observable $O_{\mathcal{C}/\mathcal{Q}}$ must inherently remain unchanged.
+For a composite quantum-classical hybrid system, the universally conserved observable takes the strictly additive form $O=O_{\mathcal{C}}+ O_{\mathcal{Q}}$, satisfying